mo-sangha/book/chapters/recognition-decisive.typ

 // Recognition: Coming to the Decisive Conclusion (section intro)
 #import "../template.typ": *

-You have recognized the nature of mind and are confident enough to move to phase 2.
+You have recognized the nature of mind and are ready to move to phase 2.

+You are comfortable enough in your recognition to begin familiarizing with the nature of mind, departing from conditioned reality.
+Since recognition has occurred, now cognitive diffusion, or the unbinding of mind, can take place.

 #quote(block: true, attribution: [Longchenpa @treasure-trove])[
   With respect to the very essence of timeless awareness, free of elaboration,